Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 ## Vighnesh
 * Built the KNN models
-* Built the Logistic and LASSO hateBERT models
+* Built the Logistic and Lasso hateBERT models

 ### Citation